This is the multi-page printable view of this section. Click here to print.

 Please describe your issue in detail, and we will respond as soon as possible.

-Purchase and usage guide: choose a plan, complete payment, activate your private encrypted DNS (DoT/DoH), and quick setup paths across all platforms.
+Purchase and Usage Guide: Choose a plan, complete payment, activate dedicated encrypted DNS (DoT/DoH), and quick configuration paths across platforms.

-This article explains how to restore DNS settings on an iOS device.
+This article explains how to reset DNS settings on iOS devices

-If you experience false-blocking issues on your iOS device, you can restore the original DNS settings in two ways.
+If you encounter false blocking issues on iOS devices, you can restore original DNS settings through the following two methods.

 Option 1: Temporarily Disable DNS Encryption